 | J A M | T R E E |

-The Jam tree offers one of the best drinks selections in town in my opinion, and although I am extremely familiar with tasting the different ways one can make a virgin Mojito in the same city they definitely know how to put their own twist to it – a strange at first strawberry infusion that ended becoming my favourite mojito blend so far.
+It is known to offer one of the best drinks selections in town- and in my opinion it really is (although I am extremely familiar with tasting the different ways one can make a virgin Mojito in the same city they definitely know how to put their own twist to it – a strange at first strawberry infusion that ended becoming my favourite mojito blend so far).
 Displaying a very open list of fine wines to choose from as well as their famous Jammy Cocktail this place is perfect for a literal Jam night (yes, I just said that) or for even just a casual drink.

 They currently serve 30 signature cocktails, which feature Jam as the main ingredient.
 They have a team of in house mixologists ensuring the finest cocktails are crafted, ensuring a combination of classics and their creative cocktails.
 These all include their playfully named Netflix & Chill, Pearl Jam and the well known Jammy Dodger a delightful muddle of Butterscotch Schnapps, Frangelico & Chambord shaken with double cream and strawberry cream.

-Offerings twists on classic cocktails such as the Pamplemousse Martini with fresh Finlandia Grapefruit Vodka.
+Offerings twists on classic cocktails such as the Pamplemousse Martini with fresh Finlandia Grapefruit Vodka which are my current recommendations.
 The creative delights continue onwards with the Bloody Mary Menu with a Maple Bacon Bloody Mary infused bacon into Jim Bean Maple Bourbon and the Smoking Hot Mary with chase smoked vodka.

 Or if you prefer a night of music and dancing, you could almost fine dine and dance at the same time, with a wide variation of music playing throughout while you eat.
 It was like a constant after-party almost with a live dj running until late, and more parties happening until 3am at their sister venue, Fu Manchu, located only a couple of seconds away from the front, close by in Clapham North.
 I did not see any of the performances however most of London’s best DJ’s are said to be found creating the constant buzz of the venue – dropping Old School Hip Hop, Club Classics, Chart Hits, Rare Groove & Soulful House until your ears are ringing (literally) – if that is what you’re after.